StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 **DEFAULT "default_value"**: the default value of a column.
 When you load data into StarRocks, if the source field mapped onto the column is empty, StarRocks automatically fills the default value in the column.
 You can specify a default value in one of the following ways:

 - **DEFAULT current_timestamp**: Use the current time as the default value.
 For more information, see [current_timestamp()](../../sql-functions/date-time-functions/current_timestamp.md).
 - **DEFAULT <default_value>**: Use a given value of the column data type as the default value.
-For example, if the data type of the column is VARCHAR, you can specify a VARCHAR string, such as beijing, as the default value, as presented in such as `DEFAULT "beijing"`.
+For example, if the data type of the column is VARCHAR, you can specify a VARCHAR string, such as beijing, as the default value, as presented in `DEFAULT "beijing"`.
 Note that default values cannot be any of the following types: ARRAY, BITMAP, JSON, HLL, and BOOLEAN.
 - **DEFAULT (<expr>)**: Use the result returned by a given function as the default value.
 Only the [uuid()](../../sql-functions/utility-functions/uuid.md) and [uuid_numeric()](../../sql-functions/utility-functions/uuid_numeric.md) expressions are supported.

 ### index_definition